mikeperry-tor/vanguards/README_SECURITY.md

 pluggable transport.
 Snowflake uses UDP WebRTC connections, which are not vulnerable to TCP RST injections to close them.
-Additionally, Snowflake will automatically fetch new Snowflake bridges using domain fronting, and resume already circuits, should it experience connectivity loss for more than ~30 seconds.
+Additionally, Snowflake will automatically fetch new Snowflake bridges using domain fronting, and resume any opened circuits, should it experience connectivity loss for more than ~30 seconds.
 This should keep your service connected in the event that Tor or even individual SnowFlakes become blocked.
 It should also keep existing connections live, even in the event of said blocks, which goes a long way against